-The Group circulated a series of "guiding principles and effective behaviors" to all staff, also through initiatives with the direct involvement of some employees, which were subsequently used by the HR function also as part of the annual employee appraisal process.
+The Group circulated a series of "guiding principles and effective behaviors" to all staff of the Italian entities of the Group, also through initiatives with the direct involvement of some employees, which were subsequently used by the HR function also as part of the annual employee appraisal process.

 The Group also introduced an HR Policy in 2022, aimed at identifying the principles and guidelines considered appropriate by the Group and, for proper personnel management, at integrating the principles of national and international labor standards into its human resources management system.
 The set of ethical principles, values and behavioral rules set out in the HR Policy not only inspire the activities of all those who operate, internally or externally, in the Group's sphere of action, but are also an integral part of the various human resources management procedures (selection process, individual performance evaluation, etc.).
-Among the initiatives aimed at increasing employee well-being and improving the work environment, during 2022 the "Proximity" project was launched within the BPO Division, which aims to identify and concretize a series of interventions dedicated to human resources, both through virtual meetings, which involve large-scale employee participation, and through office meetings, which involve sharing and discussing ideas and solutions aimed at improving the work environment.
-Finally, it should be noted that at the beginning of 2023, a new HR Director joined the Group, heading the human resources function of the BPO Division.